 Seven Florida highways ranked among the 10 deadliest for intersection accidents, including several that run through the Tampa area.
 These roads are:

-What is Tampa Doing to Prevent Intersection Accidents?
+What is Tampa Doing to Prevent Most Dangerous Intersection Accidents?

-Transportation officials are undertaking numerous road projects to improve intersection safety in Tampa and Hillsborough County.
-The intersections include:
+Transportation officials are undertaking numerous road projects to improve intersection safety in Tampa and Hillsborough County, including:

 Armenia Ave at Busch Blvd

 - Adding eastbound right turn lane at Busch Blvd

 - Also lengthening northbound left-turn lane

 - Adding another northbound lane at Okaloosa Ave

 - New sidewalk north of railroad tracks

 - Additionally, driveways and sidewalks at adjacent businesses

 - Changing the intersection from a four-way stop to a roundabout